OxygenOnline/valutavalto/README.md

 # Currency exchange application 💻💰💸

 ## Main feature
-This repository contains the source code of an API-based currency excahnge application.
+This repository contains the source code of an API-based currency exchange application.

 The project was created as the requirement of a university-based class on software development methodologies using agile scrum.